 This is not surprising to your bargaining team.
 The presentation of monetary proposals has seemed to be a problem for the Administration since we began meeting in September.
-At that time, we tabled all of our proposals, including monetary proposals, in our initial exchange of proposals with the Administration.
-The University, however, tabled only non-monetary proposals and indicated that they were not yet prepared to table their proposals related to compensation issues.
+At that time, we tabled all of our proposals, including those dealing with monetary issues, in our initial exchange of proposals with the Administration.
+The University, however, tabled only non-monetary items and indicated that they were not yet prepared to table their proposals related to compensation issues.
 After some pressing by WLUFA, the Administration did – eventually – turn over their monetary proposals, as well as the data related to the university budget that WLUFA repeatedly requested.

 These delays are very curious to us, as both teams have known since June that they would be exchanging proposals in September.
 Your WLUFA bargaining team has worked very hard and very diligently to meet the deadlines agreed to and expected at the table.
 We don’t understand why delays by the Administration are necessary at this late date.

-PROFESSIONAL APPOINTMENTS
+PROFESSIONAL APPOINTMENTS:

 Your WLUFA bargaining team has responded to a teaching-intensive proposal tabled by the Administration.
 We have proposed a special type of full-time faculty classification that we are calling a Professional Appointment.